The Question Concerning Technology: Summary

 To further his discussion of modern technology, Heidegger introduces the notion of standing-reserve.
 Modern technology places humans in standing-reserve.
 To explain this, Heidegger uses the example of a forester and his relationship to the paper and print industries, as he waits in standing reserve for their wishes.

-Heidegger once again returns to discuss the essence of modern technology to name it Gestell, which he defines primarily as a sort of enframing:
+Heidegger once again returns to discuss the essence of modern technology to name it Gestell.
+The original German meaning something more like scaffolding, he defines it primarily as a sort of enframing:

 Enframing means the gathering together of that setting-upon that sets upon man, i.e., challenges him forth, to reveal the real, in the mode of ordering, as standing-reserve.
 Enframing means that way of revealing that holds sway in the essence of modern technology and that it is itself not technological.

 Once he has discussed enframing, Heidegger highlights the threat of technology.
-As he states, this threat "does not come in the first instance from the potentially lethal machines and apparatus of technology".
-Rather, the threat is the essence because "the rule of enframing threatens man with the possibility that it could be denied to him to enter into a more original revealing and hence to experience the call of a more primal truth".
+As he states, this threat "does not come in the first instance from the potentially lethal machines and apparatus of technology."
+Rather, the threat is the essence because "the rule of enframing threatens man with the possibility that it could be denied to him to enter into a more original revealing and hence to experience the call of a more primal truth."
 This is because challenging-forth conceals the process of bringing-forth, which means that truth itself is concealed and no longer unrevealed.
 Unless humanity makes an effort to re-orient itself, it will not be able to find revealing and truth.

 It is at this point that Heidegger has encountered a paradox: humanity must be able to navigate the dangerous orientation of enframing because it is in this dangerous orientation that we find the potential to be rescued.
 To further elaborate on this, Heidegger returns to his discussion of essence.
-Ultimately, he concludes that "the essence of technology is in a lofty sense ambiguous" and that "such ambiguity points to the mystery of all revealing, i.e., of truth".
+Ultimately, he concludes that "the essence of technology is in a lofty sense ambiguous" and that "such ambiguity points to the mystery of all revealing, i.e., of truth."

-The question concerning technology, Heidegger concludes, is one "concerning the constellation in which revealing and concealing, in which the coming to presence of the truth comes to pass".
+The question concerning technology, Heidegger concludes, is one "concerning the constellation in which revealing and concealing, in which the coming to presence of the truth comes to pass."
 In other words, it is finding truth.
 Heidegger presents art as a way to navigate this constellation, this paradox, because the artist, or the poet as Heidegger suggests, views the world as it is and as it reveals itself.